Let us help you plan the best

 What our clients say

-Visiting Gdansk means connecting with its glorious medieval heritage and the modern day legacy of solidarity for freedom movement in Eastern Europe.
+Visiting Gdansk means connecting with its glorious medieval heritage and the modern-day legacy of solidarity for the freedom movement in Eastern Europe.

 Our day of touring begins with a short drive from Gdynia to Gdansk stopping at the Oliwa Cathedral on the way.
 We will enjoy the mesmerizing sound of the Grand Organ set between 23 striking altars.
 Lavish décor and moveable figurines of angels make it the highlight of this collection of Baroque, Rococo and Renaissance art.

-As a home to the world’s largest brick cathedral, statuesque structure of St. Mary´s, the cobbled walking street of The Royal Route takes also to the Town Hall, Upland Gate and Neptune Fountain.
+Home to the world’s largest brick cathedral, the statuesque structure of St. Mary's, cobbled walking street of The Royal Route takes also to the Town Hall, Upland Gate, and Neptune Fountain.

 The Motlawa riverbank offers also a beautiful backdrop to some free time shopping or enjoying a coffee break.